 Several states have either already rolled out programs mandating retirement plans for small businesses or are preparing to do so.
-These programs are being called by some states as “The most ambitious push to expand retirement security since the passage of Social Security in the 1930s”
+These programs are being called by some, “The most ambitious push to expand retirement security since the passage of Social Security in the 1930s.”

-While these programs have differences, much of the details remain the same.
-Virtually all of these programs mandate that businesses that do not currently have a retirement plan join this state run plan that automatically enrolls their employee’s in a Roth IRA at a 5% deferral from payroll.
+While the respective state programs have differences, most share the mandate that businesses that do not currently have a retirement plan join a state plan wherein their employees are enrolled in an IRA, often a Roth at a 5% deferral from payroll.

-Most states are phasing the program over time.
-For instance, California requires that businesses with over 100+ employees comply within the first year after implementation, those with 50+ within two years and those with 5+ employees will have 3 years to comply.
-These parameters change by state but the concept remains the same.
+The programs are typically phased in over time.
+California’s model, for instance, requires that businesses with over 100+ employees comply within the first year after implementation, those with 50+ within two years and those with 5+ employees will have 3 years to comply.

-With the state run program employers will be required to enroll every employee, set up payroll deductions, send educational materials and remit employee contributions to the provider.
-Many of these tasks are provided by TAG Resources when an employer chooses to join the TAG Resources 401(k) Program.
+By contrast, the retirement program offered by TAG Resources offers both employers and employees key options not available in the afore mentioned state plans and takes plan administration responsibilities, like enrolling every employee, setting up payroll deductions, providing educational materials to employees and remitting employee contributions to the investment provider, off the shoulders of employers.
+These tasks are performed by TAG Resources when an employer chooses to join the TAG Resources 401(k) Program.

 Ability to Save For Retirement